spenjo7/EasyFileReader.js/README.md

 ### domTarget : [Mandatory]
 - A string containing the "id" value of an HTML element which is to be the target of the event listener.
+-- Alternatively the DOM element itself can be passed in place of the string ( as of version 2.1.0)

 ### callback : [Mandatory]
 - A JavaScript Callback function.